JMFootBallPlyr/Hard-drive-system-/README.md

 **Disclaimer**
 All of the stuff ever created during my IT apprenticeship.
+Well, more or less.

 **Log**
 [ 2016/09/19 ] Okay, seriously, fuck moodle.
 Deleted.